shubham-dube/fssai_licence-Verification-API/README.md

 **Method:** `POST`

-**Description:** `This Endpoint takes only the Mempership Number as Payload and return the full data of that Chatered Accountant holding that Membership Number.`
+**Description:** `This Endpoint takes only the FSSAI Licence Number and give results related to that licence number in array..`

 **Request Body:**
 ```json